Table of Contents

 Now, you can download this powerful application on your computer and start to fix "can't remember iPad passcode" issue.

-Step 2.
-Confirm your iOS device > Select a suitable firmware > Click "Download Firmware".
+Step 3.
+Confirm your iOS device and click "Next" to download a firmware for your device.
 If the firmware has been downloaded already, select the existing package instead.

 Step 4.
-Click "Unlock" > Enter the information required in the box of a new pop-up window > Click "Unlock" again to confirm your choice.
+Once the firmware is ready, click "Unlock" > Enter the information required in the box of a new pop-up window > Click "Unlock" again to confirm your choice.

 Step 5.
 Wait for a while and then the "forgot iPhone/iPad/iPod touch password" issue will be easily solved.
 After that, you can set up your iPhone, iPad, and iPod touch again.